Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: Introduction

-Equality occurs in any set inclusion if, and only if, $K$ is an $n$-dimensional simplex. \end{theorem} As a corollary of Theorem~\ref{t:set_con}, we establish the following. \begin{corollary}[Zhang's projection inequality for higher-order projection bodies] Let $K\in\conbod$ and $\hid\in\mathbb{N}$.
+Equality occurs in any set inclusion if and only if $K$ is an $n$-dimensional simplex. \end{theorem} As a corollary of Theorem~\ref{t:set_con}, we establish the following. \begin{corollary}[The mth-order Zhang's projection inequality] Let $K\in\conbod$ and $\hid\in\mathbb{N}$.
 Then,

-with equality if, and only if, $K$ is a $n$-dimensional simplex. \end{corollary} We then have the case of the higher-order Petty's projection inequality, which we prove using a symmetrization technique. \begin{theorem}[Petty's projection inequality for higher-order projection bodies] Let $\hid \in \N$ be fixed.
+with equality if and only if $K$ is a $n$-dimensional simplex. \end{corollary} We then have the case of the $\hid$th-order Petty's projection inequality, which we prove using a symmetrization technique. \begin{theorem}[The mth-order Petty's projection inequality] Let $\hid \in \N$ be fixed.
 Then, for every $K \in\conbod,$ one has

-with equality if, and only if, $K$ is an ellipsoid. \end{theorem} We then establish the following generalization of Petty's isoperimetric inequality, \eqref{eq:petty_theorem}.
+with equality if and only if $K$ is an ellipsoid. \end{theorem} We then establish the following generalization of Petty's isoperimetric inequality, \eqref{eq:petty_theorem}.
 We denote by $w_n(K)$ the mean width of $K\in\conbod$ (see \eqref{eq:mean_wdith}). \begin{theorem} Let $K\in\conbod$ and $\hid\in\mathbb{N}.$ Then, one has the following inequality:

-Equality in the first inequality holds if, and only if, $K$ is an Euclidean ball.
+Equality in the first inequality holds if and only if $\Pi K$ is an Euclidean ball.
 If $\hid=1$, there is equality in the second inequality, while for $\hid \geq 2,$ the second inequality is strict. \end{theorem} In fact, the first inequality in Theorem~\ref{t:petty_classic}, in conjunction with Theorem~\ref{t:pettyprojectioninequality}, implies the classical isoperimetric inequality in $\Rn$ regardless of the choice of $\hid\in\N$.

-There have been, of course, others generalizations of the Rogers-Shephard inequality (see e.g. \cite{AHNRZ,Ro20} for measure-theoretic extensions, \cite{AGLYN22} for an extension to the lattice point enumerator and \cite{AG19,AlGMJV,AAEFO15,Co06} for functional extensions) and Petty's projection inequality (see e.g. \cite{Zhang91} for all compact Borel sets, \cite{YL21} for sets of finite perimeter, \cite{LYZ10} for the Orlicz setting and \cite{HL22} for the fractional calculus-setting).
-Zhang's inequality has also been recently extended to measures \cite{LRZ22}.
+There have been, of course, other generalizations of the Rogers-Shephard inequality (see e.g. \cite{AHNRZ,Ro20} for measure-theoretic extensions, \cite{AGLYN22} for an extension to the lattice point enumerator and \cite{AG19,AlGMJV,AAEFO15,Co06} for functional extensions) and Petty's projection inequality (see e.g. \cite{Zhang91} for all compact Borel sets, \cite{YL21} for sets of finite perimeter, \cite{LYZ10} for the Orlicz setting and \cite{HL25} for the fractional calculus-setting).
+Zhang's projection inequality has also been recently extended to measures \cite{LRZ22}.